 Calculate hydraulic conductivity empirically by selecting a method based on grain-size distribution through the material.
 Each method is derived from a general equation.
 The general equation is:

-Use the Hazen equation for soil textures from fine sand to gravel, providing the soil has a uniformity coefficient less than five (U<5) and effective grain size between 0.1 mm and 3 mm.
-As this formula is based only on the d_10 particle size, it is therefore less accurate than the Kozeny-Carman formula:
+Use the Hazen equation for soil textures from fine sand to gravel if the soil has a uniformity coefficient less than five (U<5) and effective grain size between 0.1 mm and 3 mm.
+This formula is based only on the d_10 particle size so it is less accurate than the Kozeny-Carman formula:

 Use the Breyer equation for materials with a heterogeneous distribution and poorly sorted grains with a uniformity coefficient between 1 and 20 (1<U<20) and an effective grain size between 0.06 mm and 0.6 mm:

 Use the U.S. Bureau of Reclamation (USBR) equation for medium-grain sand with a uniformity coefficient less than five (U<5).
-Because it calculates using an effective grain size of d_20 and does not depend on porosity, it is less accurate than other formulas:
+This calculates using an effective grain size of d_20 and does not depend on porosity, so it is less accurate than other formulas:

 Experimental Methods - Laboratory

 Use an equation based on Darcy's Law to derive hydraulic conductivity experimentally.
-In the lab, a soil sample is placed in a small cylindrical container creating a one-dimensional soil cross-section through which the liquid, usually water, flows.
-This method is classified as either a constant-head test or a falling-head test depending on the flow state of the liquid.
-Constant-head tests are usually used on coarse-grained soils such as clean sands and gravels.
-Falling-head tests are used on finer grain samples.
+In the lab, place a soil sample in a small cylindrical container to create a one-dimensional soil cross-section through which the liquid (usually water) flows.
+This method is either a constant-head test or a falling-head test depending on the flow state of the liquid.
+Coarse-grained soils such as clean sands and gravels typically use constant-head tests.
+Finer grain samples use falling-head tests.
 The basis for these calculations is Darcy's Law:

 Where U = average velocity of fluid through a geometric cross-sectional area within the soil; h= hydraulic head; z= vertical distance in the soil; K= hydraulic conductivity.
 The dimension of K is length per unit of time (I/T).

-Use a permeameter to conduct a Constant-Head Test.
-It is the most commonly used test for determining the saturated hydraulic conductivity of coarse-grained soils in the laboratory.
-A cylindrical soil sample of cross-sectional area A and length L is subjected to a constant head, H2 - H1, flow.
-The volume V of the test fluid that flows through the system during time t, determines the saturated hydraulic conductivity K of the soil:
+Use a permeameter to conduct a Constant-Head Test, the most commonly used test to determine the saturated hydraulic conductivity of coarse-grained soils in the laboratory.
+Subject a cylindrical soil sample of cross-sectional area A and length L is to a constant head (H2 - H1) flow.
+The volume (V) of the test fluid that flows through the system during time (t), determines the saturated hydraulic conductivity K of the soil:

-For best results, test several times using different head differences, H2 - H1.
+For best results, test several times using different head differences.

-Use the Falling-head test for determining the K of fine-grained soils in the laboratory.
-In the falling-head method, a cylindrical soil sample column of cross-sectional area A and length L is connected to a standpipe of cross-sectional area a, in which the percolating fluid flows into the system.
-By measuring the change in head in the standpipe, H1 to H2, at intervals of time (t), the saturated hydraulic conductivity can be determined from Darcy's Law:
+Use the Falling-head test to determine the K of fine-grained soils in the laboratory.
+Connect a cylindrical soil sample column of cross-sectional area (A) and length (L) to a standpipe of cross-sectional area (a), in which the percolating fluid flows into the system.
+Measure the change in head in the standpipe (H1 to H2) at intervals of time (t) to determine the saturated hydraulic conductivity from Darcy's Law:

-If not conducted properly, a sampling process will disturb the structure of the soil matrix and result in an incorrect assessment of actual field properties.
+If not conducted properly, a sampling process disturbs the structure of the soil matrix and results in an incorrect assessment of actual field properties.

-The test sample can get clogged with entrapped air, bacteria, and fines when an inappropriate test fluid is selected.
-A standard solution of de-aerated 0.005 mol calcium sulfate (CaSO4) solution saturated with thymol (or formaldehyde) can be used in the permeameter.
+An inappropriate test fluid may clog the test sample with trapped air or bacteria.
+Use a standard solution of de-aerated 0.005 mol calcium sulfate (CaSO4) solution saturated with thymol (or formaldehyde) in the permeameter.

-The auger-hole method is not always reliable when the water table is above the soil surface or where artesian conditions exist or when the soil structure is extensively layered or where highly permeable small strata occur.
+The auger-hole method is not always reliable when artesian conditions exist, the water table is above the soil surface, the soil structure is extensively layered or highly permeable small strata occur.